Lionel Fleury: Later hockey career

 Fred Page succeeded Fleury as the CAHA president.
 A new five-year agreement with the NHL was announced in August 1966.
 It included the end of direct sponsorship of junior teams, allowed players who graduated from junior hockey to be eligible for the NHL Amateur Draft, and allowed the CAHA to distribute development fees paid by the NHL for the drafted players.
 Fleury returned to the QAHA executive when he was elected a vice-president in September 1966.
 He was also named to the committee for organizing the inaugural Canada Games hosted during winter in Quebec City in 1967.

 The CAHA approved the establishment of a second Canadian national team based in Ottawa, in addition to the existing Winnipeg-based team.
 The CAHA wanted to have more players with international experience in advance of the 1968 Winter Olympics, and named Fleury chairman of the committee to oversee the Ottawa-based national team.
 In 1967, he sat on the CAHA committee to decide which cities in Canada would host games for the 1970 World Championships.
 Winnipeg and Montreal were chosen, and Fleury defended the choice of Montreal by stating its bid was the best of the Eastern Canadian cities, compared to Toronto, Ottawa, or Quebec City.

 At the 1967 CAHA general meeting, QAHA president Henry Crochetiere stated that the Quebec sovereignty movement was hurting minor hockey in Quebec since organizations had broken away due to resentment of being governed by a primarily English-speaking body.
 The rival Quebec Amateur Hockey Federation claimed 70,000 registrants in minor hockey and sought to become the recognized amateur hockey body instead of the QAHA which had 60,000 registrants in all age groups combined.
 Fleury and CAHA executives met with the rival organizations in July 1968, in an attempt to end the schism in Quebec.
 They reached an agreement that saw changes made to the QAHA constitution to unite the organizations and give a greater voice to all age groups.

 Personal life

 Fleury worked as a civil servant and a human resources advisor in the governments of Quebec and Canada.
 He was married to Raymonde Doyon, had three sons and three daughters, and resided in Sainte-Foy, Quebec City.

 Fleury coached and managed baseball teams in the summer, and was an avid golfer.
 He was elected a member of the Province of Quebec Golf Association in 1960, as a representative of the Royal Quebec Golf Club.
-He served three two-years terms on the provincial association, and was chairman of the Duke of Kent Championship at the Royal Quebec Golf Club.
+He served three two-years terms on the provincial association, and was chairman of the annual tournament for the Duke of Kent Trophy at the Royal Quebec Golf Club.

 Fleury died at Université Laval Hospital in Quebec City on July 12, 1997.
 His remains were cremated and interred in the mausoleum at La Souvenance Commemorative Park in Sainte-Foy.